EchoStream: Fostering Social Connection Through Shared Interests

 After presenting our first round of high-fidelity mockups, my partner and I received extensive feedback from our professor and classmates.
 During a gallery walk, classmates provided input on icons, user flows, and areas where the app’s functionality could improve.
 Many classmates expressed interest in using an app like Echostream, making their feedback especially valuable as we refined our designs.

-We also went back to the people we interviewed earlier in our research process and did a quick round of testing with them to uncover any potential issues in our design.
+We also revisited the individuals we had interviewed earlier in our research process and conducted a brief round of testing with them to identify any potential issues in our design.

 Figure 8: Picture from our in class gallery walk - post its are feedback from other students

-We created a script for this testing to ensure consistency, and completed the testing.
-Some results from this testing were:
+We created a script for our user testing to ensure consistency.
+Some results from these tests were:

 We highlighted this feedback within our gallery walk with red arrows and quotes from the participants.
 This feedback was incorporated into our final design presentation.